Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Connection of different data-driven approaches of modeling dynamical systems with respect to generative models

-Here we compare three large classes of data-driven models, namely the proper orthogonal decomposition (POD) \cite{berkooz1993proper}, DMD and PP-GP approaches.
+Here we compare three classes of data-driven models, namely the proper orthogonal decomposition (POD) \cite{berkooz1993proper}, DMD and PP-GP approaches.
 To simplify the notations, we assume the data are properly centered, meaning that the $m \times n$ real-valued output matrix $\mathbf Y$ has zero mean.

-First, the POD decomposes the data by SVD $\mathbf Y=\mathbf U_y \mathbf D_y \mathbf V_y^T$, where $\mathbf U_y$ and $\mathbf V_y$ are $m\times m$ and $n\times n$ unitary matrix, respectively and $\mathbf D_y$ is a $m \times n$ rectangle diagonal matrix with non-negative singular values in the diagonals.
+In POD, the data are decomposed by SVD $\mathbf Y=\mathbf U_y \mathbf D_y \mathbf V_y^T$, where $\mathbf U_y$ and $\mathbf V_y$ are $m\times m$ and $n\times n$ unitary matrix, respectively, and $\mathbf D_y$ is a $m \times n$ rectangle diagonal matrix with non-negative singular values in the diagonals.
 The first $r \leq m$ columns of $\mathbf U_y$ associated with the largest $r$ singular values provide the orthogonal basis of a linear subspace to reconstruct the covariance of output at different coordinates by treating the temporal observations as independent measurements: $\mathbf Y \mathbf Y^T/(n-1)=\mathbf U_y \mathbf D^2_y \mathbf U^T_y/(n-1)$.
 This approach is known as the principal component analysis (PCA) \cite{jolliffe2002principal}, which is widely used in unsupervised learning and dimension reduction.
-The SVD basis from the POD or PCA can be shown to have the same linear subspace to the maximum marginal likelihood estimator of $\mathbf W$ after marginalizing out $\mathbf z(\mathbf x_t)$ in the following data generating model in the probabilistic principal component analysis (PPCA) \cite{tipping1999probabilistic}:
+The SVD basis from the PCA can be shown to have the same linear subspace to the maximum marginal likelihood estimator of {the linear mapping matrix} $\mathbf B$ after marginalizing out $\mathbf z(\mathbf x_t)$ in the following {generative} model \cite{tipping1999probabilistic}: